postmanlabs/labs-docs/_posts/01_postman/03_collections/2017-05-04-creating_collections.md

 [![new button](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/HeaderToolBar.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/HeaderToolBar.png)

-The "Create New" screen appears.
+The **Create New** modal appears.

 [![create screen](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/create_new_screen.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/create_new_screen.png)

-**Note**: At the bottom of the screen you can select "Show this window at launch" to indicate whether you want the "Create New" screen to display each time you open Postman.
+**Note**: At the bottom of the screen you can select "Show this window at launch" to indicate whether you want the **Create New** modal to display each time you open Postman.

 1. Click "Collection".
 2. In the **CREATE A NEW COLLECTION** screen, enter a name and optional description.